franneck94/Vscode-C-Cpp-Runner/README.md

 🚀 Compile, run and debug single or multiple C/C++ files with ease. 🚀

-This extension provides tasks to compile, run and debug your C/C++ code.
+This extension provides an easy interface to compile, run and debug your C/C++ code.
 It does not only compile single C/C++ files but also multiple files.
 You do not need to know about any compiler commands. 😎